 1. Treating Exterior Oak

-Most oak preservatives will need to be refreshed every 12 months and this is the perfect time to do it.
-Treating exterior oak for blackening from water reacting to tannins in the timber should also be done now.
+Treating exterior Oak for blackening from water reacting to tannins in the timber should also be done during these months.
 Wet winter conditions will only make watermarks worse and will make treatment almost impossible.

 2. Protecting Outdoor Furniture